antonsjava/jdbc/README.md

 ## DriverManagerDataSource

-DataSource implementation which creates connection using DriverManager class.
+DataSource implementation which creates connections using DriverManager class.
 It makes no pooling.
-Creates new Connections instance each time when getConnection is called.
+Creates new Connection instance each time when getConnection is called.

 It is usefull for testing jdbc code which uses DataSource instance independently of